-The Big I Am supplied weekends in the city, expensive hotels, Vip tickets to night clubs – a taxi on account: to take a princess out, to bring her home – a fistful of money was pressed into her smaller, eager hand.
+Mr Big I Am supplied Laura with weekends in the city, expensive hotels, Vip tickets to night clubs, a taxi on account: to take a princess out, to bring her home.
+A fistful of money was pressed into Laura’s smaller, eager hand.
 Champagne lifestyle.

-Bella loved this lifestyle.
-Oh did she love it.
+Laura loved this lifestyle.
+Oh how she loved it.

-She did not see the champagne lifestyle as a ploy: to snare and nail her heart.
-Did not know women before, women who followed, enjoyed the same.
-Bella thought herself to be the one.
+She did not see the champagne lifestyle as a ploy to snare and nail her heart.
+Did not know women before, women who followed, enjoyed the same treatment.
+Laura thought she was the only one.

-Both daughters were to be married, now only one.
-Bella was chief bridesmaid at her sister’s wedding.
-She smiled for the camera, stood in line when asked.
+Both our daughters were to be married that year, now only one.
+Laura was chief bridesmaid at her sister’s wedding.
+Laura smiled for the camera, stood in line when asked.
 But her face, her demeanour?
 Not happy.
 She drank wine at the head table, not too much to my relief.

-The Big I Am attended the wedding.
-He arrived in his flash car, wearing a designer suit, a gold watch.
+Mr Big I Am reluctantly attended the wedding.
+He arrived in his flash car, wearing a designer suit, a heavy gold watch.
 He would not mingle or raise a glass.
-He encouraged Bella to leave the celebrations, leave before the cake was cut, retire to hotel suite.
+He encouraged Laura to leave the celebrations, leave before the cake was cut, retire to their hotel suite.

-We thought we understood: difficult for Bella who lost her wedding six months ago.
+We thought we understood: difficult for Laura who lost her wedding only six months ago.

 We understood nothing.

-The Big I Am had a distaste for our way of life, the close bond we shared with our daughters.
+Mr Big I Am had a distaste for our family of life, the close bond we shared.

-He had a plan to break that bond.
+He had a plan to break that unit.